naineel1209/infynium-focus/README.md

 7. During breaks, normal website access is restored
 8. When the cycle completes, you'll receive a notification

-## Roadmap

-- **InfyBlock**: Add support for scheduling blocks, advanced analytics, and more customization options
-- **InfyDoro**: Introduce advanced Pomodoro techniques, integration with task management tools, and enhanced analytics
-- **Both**: Improve user interface, add more customization options, and enhance performance, reduce complexity of the codebase

 ## Installation

 1. Clone this repository or download the source code
 2. Install dependencies: `npm install`
 3. Build the extension: `npm run build`
 4. Load the extension in your browser:
-   - Chrome: Go to `chrome://extensions/`, enable Developer Mode, and click "Load unpacked" and select the `dist` folder
+   - Chrome: Go to `chrome://extensions/`, enable Developer Mode, and click "Load unpacked"
+   - Firefox: Go to `about:debugging#/runtime/this-firefox` and click "Load Temporary Add-on"
 5. Or install directly from your browser's extension store (coming soon)

 ## Development